philrz/super/book/src/super-sql/expressions/conditional.md

 `WHEN` expression `<expr-1>`, `<expr-2>`, etc. until a match is found, in which case, the corresponding expression `<result-n>` is evaluated for the match, and that value becomes the result of the `CASE` expression.
-If there is no match and an `ELSE` clause is present, the the result is determined by the expression `<else-result>`.
+If there is no match and an `ELSE` clause is present, the result is determined by the expression `<else-result>`.
 Otherwise, the result is `null`.

 The second form omits `<expr>` from above and has the syntax